Craigieburn - North West

 PROFILE FAQ

-Craigieburn - North West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Craigieburn - North West has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the region: True North Estate, Greenvale North Part 2 Residential Development, Merrifield City Centre, and Merrifield City Shopping Centre.
-These are detailed below as they are most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects expected to impact the area: True North Estate, Greenvale North Part 2 Residential Development, Merrifield City Centre, and Merrifield City Shopping Centre.
+The following details these key projects:.

 Professional plan users can use the search below to filter and access additional projects.